Dettorer/hector/README.md

 me).

 # Usage
-This bot needs the [discord.js](https://discord.js.org) library:
+This bot needs the [discord.js](https://discord.js.org) library and few more dependencies you need to install with:

 ```
-$ npm install discord.js
+$ npm install
 ```

 To configure the bot, copy `config.json.example` to `config.json` and replace all placeholders (values surrounded by chevrons `<>`) by actual relevant values for your context (please remove the chevrons when you do so).

-You can then launch the `hector.js` file with nodejs, for example in a terminal on Linux:
+You can then launch the bot by using the `start` script of the npm package, for example in a terminal on Linux:

 ```
-$ node hector.js
+$ npm start
 ```

 # Available games